Class < iPads in Education < Lesson 1 - Starting Out

 There are a number of Screencasting apps, where you can pre-record a lesson using photos, videos, drawings or illustrations and audio and save this lesson to be used at any time.
 These can also be shared amongst staff.
 Another benefit of these apps, is that students can use these apps to record their work in an audio-visual format.
 This is especially great for oral presentations and could be a transition for those very shy kids who struggle with public speaking.
 As their confidence increases they could use these apps to demonstrate an idea or concept learned and eventually the teacher can encourage them to do an oral presentation in front of an audience.

-My two favorite screencasting apps are Knowmia or Explain Everything.
-I’ve only just discovered Knowmia and I think it is one of the best screencasting apps available now.
+My favorite screencasting app is Explain Everything.
 The developers who created Explain Everything have now created an app called Explain a Website.
 This app allows you to record, narrate and annotate over the top of a tour of any website.
 Click here to view this video.